-The team gratefully acknowledges the outstanding work of the Fiscal Affairs Department of the International Monetary Fund in making significant advances in quantifying the budgetary needs for the SDGs and the generous support and partnership of the Human Act Foundation, especially its founder Mr. Djaffar Shalchi.
-The team thanks Dr. Belay Begashaw, and Mr. Djibril Diallo for extensive discussions and guidance.
+The team gratefully acknowledges the partnership and initiative taken by the Human Act Foundation, especially its founder Mr. Djaffar Shalchi.
+Moreover, the team is exceptionally grateful for the outstanding work by the Fiscal Affairs Department of the International Monetary Fund in making significant advances in quantifying the budgetary need for the SDGs.
+Last, but by no means least, the team would like to thank Dr. Belay Begashaw, and Mr. Djibril Diallo for the extensive discussions and guidance.